 Chase Performance Business Checking

 The Chase Performance Checking account is the next offering from Chase.
 You don’t need a minimum deposit to open this account, either, but it’s likely you’ll be putting some money in there—especially with a $35,000 balance required monthly for the $30 maintenance fee to get waived.
-Yes, that’s a big step up from the $1,500 in Total Checking.
+Yes, that’s a big step up from the $2,000 in Complete Checking.

 Wells Fargo Business Choice Checking

 This account, like Chase’s Performance Business Checking, serves growing companies better than Wells Fargo’s Simple account.
 You only need $25 to open this account, and your $14 fee is waived if you’re able to keep $7,500 in your account.
 There are a few other ways to waive the fee, FYI, if you are interested in this account.
 As you can tell, it’s a big difference from Chase’s Performance checking.